SuperCater/SuperCater/README.md

 Hi, I’m @SuperCater or more commonly known online as Cater.

 I'm mostly a backend developer but I can do some frontend stuff.
-I like working on Discord bots, Roblox games/systems, and modules.

 My biggest project is probably [Wrapblox](https://github.com/SuperCater/WrapBlox) which is still indev.
 Its a Roblox API wrapper.
 I mostly use it for personal use in one of my discord bots but its open source since I hate noblox and I dont think anyone deserves the pain of having to use it.